Singular subalgebroids: Morphisms of holonomy groupoids covering submersions

 ii) Assume that $F_* \colon A_1\to A_2$ has constant rank and $\cB_2$ is a singular subalgebroid of $A_2$, such that any element of $\cB_2$ can be $F_*$-lifted to a section of $A_1$.
 Then is a singular subalgebroid of $A_1$ satisfying condition $\eqref{star}$.
 Further $F_*(\cB_1)=\cB_2$. \end{lemma}

 \begin{remark} If $F_*$ is fiberwise surjective, then any singular subalgebroid $\cB_2$ satisfies the assumptions of Lemma \ref{lem:diffeo} ii).
-The singular subalgebroid $\cB_1$ appearing there deserves to be called the \emph{pullback of $\cB_2$}. \end{remark} \begin{proof} i) is clear since in that case ${\widehat{\cB_1}}^{proj}={\widehat{\cB_1}}$.
-For ii) we proceed as follows.
+The singular subalgebroid $\cB_1$ appearing there deserves to be called the \emph{pullback of $\cB_2$}. {Indeed, when $A_1=TM_1$ and $A_2=TM_2$ are tangent bundles, $\cB_1$ is exactly the pullback of the singular foliation $\cB_2$ by $f$, as defined in \cite[Proposition 1.10]{AndrSk}.} {See also Remark \ref{rem:Moritamor} below.}